shivannis/xandr-docs-public/xandr-docs/articles/monetize/sherlock-creative-quality-control.md

 ## Malware policy

-We have developed an [anti-malvertising policy](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Malware-Policy.aspx) (login required) to ensure that our clients are taking all the necessary steps to keep the Xandr platform safe.
+We have developed an [anti-malvertising policy](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Malware-Policy.aspx) (login required) to ensure that our clients are taking all the necessary steps to keep the Microsoft Advertising platform safe.

 ## Contacting our team